 This is a sample letter to request the county Board of Education policy on an issue of question.
 Send this letter to the Special Education Director by certified mail with a return receipt.
 Send a copy to the Superintendent also.
 Keep a copy for your records.

+(Insert your name)

+(Insert your address)

-(Insert Special Education Director's name), Special Education Director (Insert county name) County Schools (Insert address)
+(Insert Special Education Director's name), Special Education Director (Insert county name) County Schools

-RE: Board of Education policy
+RE: Board of Education Policy